HemaKavuri/Chicago_Taxi_Trips/EDA/Readme.md

 ### Exploratory Data Analysis
 I observed Pickup Community Area and Dropoff Community area seem's to be similar through visualization graphs.
 But when i correlate it they seem's to be normal

 I considered the trip as valid if Trip Miles is greater than zero.
-Since
+I have found Trip Miles has values 0, so I have removed those rows and performed future analysis

+Trip fare has more values under 100 so i have considered this as an outiler and eliminated the remaning values.

+I have observed the minimun fare of the trip as 0, still I considered it because their may be internal reasons like by applying coupons,or some taxis have first ride options so it might be in that case.